tmanbarton/cs314Project/reports/design.md

 ## Server Classes

-In order to support the distances feature a Distancesrequest class will need to be added.
-This class queries the database to get the longitude and latitude of a Place object and calculates the distances between them based on that information.
+In order to support the distances feature a DistancesRequest class will need to be added.
+All this class does is receive the necessary values to calculate the distance between two locations via their longitude and latitude.

 ![serverDiagramS3](images/ServerClassesSprint3.png)